-These hikes in Nevada are located in two parks near Las Vegas, Valley of Fire State Park and Red Rock Canyon National Conservation Area.
+These hikes in Nevada are located around Lake Tahoe and in two parks near Las Vegas, Valley of Fire State Park and Red Rock Canyon National Conservation Area.

 Valley of Fire State Park

 Step right up to see Native American rock art on this 0.1-mile trail with stairs up a rock face to a collection of petroglyphs.

 This 0.25-mile hike, which begins next to the Valley of Fire State Park Visitor Center, approaches a rock formation that appears to stand with a bit of magic.

 This 0.3-mile hike at the east entrance of Valley of Fire State Park leads to a sandstone formation resembling an elephant with a unique natural arch for a trunk.

 This 1.5-mile hike reaches a sensational striped creation where a slickrock depression is painted in waves of orange and beige.